Vitamin Water & Keto: Unmasking the Flavor Myth

 • Using electrolyte powders—brands like Ultima replenisher and LMNT (1 gram of net carbs) mixed into regular water make for ideal substitutes.

-Many who are tired of drinking water and want to bring some flavor into their hydration so they ask is Vitamin Water keto, but in reality, it is not and the best workarounds are Vitamin Water Zero and other low sugar sports drinks seen above.
+Many people looking to add flavor to their hydration wonder if Vitamin Water is keto-friendly.
+In reality, it is not.
+The best alternatives are Vitamin Water Zero and other low-sugar sports drinks mentioned above.

 References